computationalgeography/lue/document/doc/manual/quality_assurance/scalability/experiment.md

 workers, and measure the amount of time it takes to finish executing.

+(weak-scalability-experiment)=

 ## Weak scalability

 Weak scalability is relevant if you are interested in increasing the amount of data used by your model.
-A model that has high weak scalability can make good use of the additional hardware to make the time used to execute it not increase much.
+A model that has high weak scalability can make good use of the additional hardware so the time it takes to execute a larger problem does not increase much.

 In the case of a weak scalability experiment, the goal is to determine whether or not the time it takes to execute a model stays the same when the amount of data and the amount of workers is increased.
 The amount of